Tips on Raising a Financially Savvy Child

 - College – Teach them about borrowing money and all its future implications.
 Explain how credit cards can be a good companion to a budget, but discuss the dangers of mismanagement or not paying the bill in full each month.
 Talk about the importance of their credit score and how it affects future plans like buying a house.
 Finally, make sure they’re aware of retirement savings and the importance of building their retirement account.

 Knowing about money – how to earn it, use it, invest it and share it – is a valuable life skill.
 Simply talking with your children about its importance is often not enough.
-Find simple, age specific ways to build their financial IQ because a financially savvy child will hopefully lead to a financially wise adult.
-If you have any questions, please contact your trusted advisor at Cray Kaiser.
+Find simple, age-specific ways to build their financial IQ because a financially savvy child will hopefully lead to a financially wise adult.
+If you have any questions about raising a financially savvy child, please contact your trusted advisor at Cray Kaiser.